Canada Looks South: Latin American Heritage Month Virtual Screening

 A film essay about the nostalgia for one’s birth home that pulses within the life of an immigrant.

-Thanks to our funder Canada Council for the Arts for this special presentation.
+We gratefully acknowledge the support of the Canada Council for the Arts for this special presentation.